MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 #### Steps and Outputs

-- **Step 1: Access the DKIM Diagnostic Tool**
+- **Step 1: Access the Validate DKIM Signing Configuration Tool**

   Navigate to Microsoft Admin Center:

     - Log in to the Microsoft Admin Center.
     - Go to the Diagnostics section.

-  Select DKIM Diagnostic:
+  Select Validate DKIM Signing Configuration:

-    - Choose the DKIM Diagnostic tool from the list of available diagnostics.
+    - Choose the Validate DKIM Signing Configuration tool from the list of available diagnostics.

 - **Step 2: Input Required Information**